Models and Criteria#

 pattern (

-) – Whether to list classes registered with theparametrize
+bool) – Whether to list classes registered with theparametrizedecorator in the options.

 - Return type: